The role of geography in the complex diffusion of innovations: Data availability

-10pt Data tenure was controlled by a non-disclosure agreement between the data owner and this research group.
+Data tenure was controlled by a non-disclosure agreement between the data owner and the research group.
 The access for the same can be requested by email to the corresponding author.